hean01/hean01.github.io/content/post/m04-blueberry-raspberry-mead.md

 The most stuff scooped out is the seeds from the raspberries and a few blueberries.
 I need to overwatch this for a few hours and scoop out more when they raise up through the carboy neck.

+### Day 2 - 2017-04-25

+Yesterday I kept a good eye on the fermentation after scooping out some raspberry seeds and the problem with stuff clogging up the neck of the carboy went away.
+I also took a taste of the must and it was a very nice tasting must.
+A bit too sweet but there is lot of time for left for the yeast to eat up some of that.
+I hope that the end result is as refreshing as this sample I tasted.

+This morning I checked in on the mead and the fermentation is steady and no signs of overflows.
+It smells very nice.
+There is a thick layer on the bottom with fruit residues and seeds so I think that I want to rack the mead off this bed to be on safe side from having off tastes, which is just speculation from my side.
+I plan to do this tomorrow and after racking I will feed with 1.5g Fermaid-K nutrients.